 - Other State Banks: Some state-licensed banks headquartered in other states have branch offices in New York.
 The FDIC Institution Directory allows you to locate any bank's branches and offices, find out if a bank is insured, review the history of a bank and more.

 - Other State Regulators: The Conference of State Bank Supervisors has a Directory that includes contact information for all State Banking Departments.

 - National Banks: A national bank is a financial institution chartered and regulated by the Office of the Comptroller of the Currency.
 National Banks typically have the words “national” or “national association” in their titles, or the letters “N.A.” in their names.
 National Banks are regulated by the Office of the Comptroller of the Currency or OCC.

 - National Information Center: The Federal Reserve provides an Institution Search allowing searches for both current and non-current institutions by name and location.
 Their USBA Search allows you to search for U.S. branches and agencies of foreign banking organizations (FBOs).

-- Mortgage Company or Individual License: The Nationwide Mortgage Licensing System has a service called NMLS Consumer Access that allows you to search for and confirm that a mortgage company or mortgage professional with whom they wish to conduct business is licensed in your state.
+- Mortgage Company or Individual License: The Nationwide Mortgage Licensing System has a service called NMLS Consumer Access that allows you to search for and confirm that a mortgage company, loan servicer, or mortgage professional with whom they wish to conduct business is licensed in your state.